19 Trees in Your Yard That Cause the Biggest Problems

 Mulberry trees are quick to sprout and exceedingly fast to put on size.
 To do this, they must depend on a vigorous root system that ranges wherever the promise of moisture takes it—including old underground pipes with leaky seams.

 Aspen tends to develop into thickets, creating a nice grove-like effect.
 The thickets develop from the root system of one tree, meaning a solitary aspen tree could turn into a 100-yard-wide grove of identical trees.
 That free-roaming root system is great for empty lots, but not so great near the underground pipes found in residential landscapes.

 Empress tree is a very rapid grower, putting on 5 feet or more of annual growth.
 The tropical look of the big leaves and the colorful purple summer flowers make the tree popular with some.
-Others, however, consider it a weedy pest.
+Others, however, consider it a weedy pest that needs pruning.
 Like all weedy pests, it has a very active root system that can interfere with underground utilities and pipes.
-If you have a tree that needs pruning, here’s what you need to know.

 Poplars in general are a risky bet when it comes to water and drain pipes.
 The biggest offenders are cottonwoods and Lombardy poplars.
 The former is best left to rambling countryside and stream banks, the latter avoided entirely because its roots go everywhere—and because it’s got a very short lifespan.

 Callery pear (Pyrus calleryana) has beautiful white flowers in spring and burgundy foliage in fall.
 Problem is, the branching structure is inherently weak, causing all sorts of storm damage in areas with wind, snow or ice.
 Also, callery pear and its most common cultivar ‘Bradford’ are considered invasive trees in many states.